anshchutiya1234/theme-page-click/DATABASE_SCHEMA.md

 # Database Schema Documentation

-This document explains the database schema for the Leverage Money Dashboard application.
+This document explains the database schema for the Wealth Elites Dashboard application.

 ## Tables Overview